 A certain amount of political interest has been generated in connection with charitable status debates over the years and the media often berates fee-charging schools for the ‘tax breaks’ that come with charitable status.
 In fact, the allocation of bursary awards far exceeds business rates relief granted to those schools which are charities.
 Even schools that are not charities have taken steps to improve accessibility for families who might not otherwise be able to afford independent school fees, by providing increasing amounts of bursary assistance in recent years.
-This year, our schools provided almost £400 million in means-tested fee assistance for pupils at ISC schools.
+This year, our schools provided more than £420 million in means-tested fee assistance for pupils at ISC schools.